Meyhem/sneed/README.md

 register.component(require('./brewing'))
 ```

+_Note that you need to place spaces & newlines into your template manually to correctly insert stuff_

 ## Variables

 **Sneed** provides a way how to pass custom data (e.g. component names, switches...) into rendering engine.
 This way you can customize how your template behaves.